Brothers for Life: Illawarra faction (2017–2018)

-In 2017, police became aware of a new faction of B4L on the rise based in the Illawarra region of New South Wales, south of Sydney.
+In 2017, police became aware of a new faction of B4L on the rise, based in the Illawarra region of New South Wales, south of Sydney.
 The burgeoning faction was led by career-criminal Damien Featherstone, who had met Bassam Hamzy in the prison yard of Goulburn Supermax, and been inspired to convert to Islam and revitalise the gang in new territory.
 Unlike B4L's previous iterations, such as the Lebanese-Australian faction in Bankstown and the Afghan-Australian faction in Blacktown, the Illawarra chapter was made up of disadvantaged Indigenous Australian youth, all from broken homes who had been institutionalised from a young age, making them susceptible to the promise of brotherhood and purpose provided by Hamzy's radicalised version of Islam.

 Throughout 2017, whilst still incarcerated, Featherstone made frequent jail calls directing his associates on the outside to traffic drugs, and stockpile weapons.
 One such associate was Richard Dutton, a fellow criminal who at the time was on parole for robbery charges.
 Dutton followed Featherstone's various instructions until one night when he travelled to Lake Illawarra Police Station, fired a single shot into the night sky with a .22 calibre rifle, and then walked into the headquarters and begged to be arrested.

-Once Dutton was behind bars to serve a two-year sentence for the shooting, Featherstone allegedly 'unleashed him on the prison population', ordering targeted attacks on other inmates whilst he rounded out his own prison term.
+Once Dutton was behind bars to serve a two-year sentence for the shooting, Featherstone allegedly 'unleashed him on the prison population', ordering targeted attacks on other inmates while he served his prison term.
 Unbeknownst to Featherstone, he had caught the attention of police already, and the calls he was making to the outside world were all being monitored.
 When Featherstone was paroled in late 2017, law enforcement tapped his phone within weeks.
 A principle motivation behind the activities of Featherstone's faction appeared to be the gang's animosity towards Troy Forniciari, the self-appointed leader of the Illawarra chapter of the Finks Motorcycle Club.
 Now that the rising crew's leader was out from behind bars, affirmative action against their rival was at the top of their to-do list.